dwavesystems/dwave-ocean-sdk/docs/concepts/topology.rst

 qubits.
 For D-Wave 2000Q systems, this is the *chimera* topology; for next-generation Advantage systems, this is the *Pegasus* topology.

+.. note:: If you are sending your problem to a
+    `Leap <https://cloud.dwavesys.com/leap/>`_ quantum-classical :term:`hybrid` solver,
+    the solver handles all interactions with the QPU.

 Chimera
 -------